-- Capital cost per person reached.
-These typically include the funds spent on hardware or infrastructure, and the costs of physically putting it into place (labor, equipment, etc.). - Software cost per person reached with the hardware.
-These costs are necessary to sensitize populations to the intervention and/ or change their behaviors and/or generate demand for the service (i.e. communicational campaigns and others).
-It can also include other program, management or administrative costs if not included under the previous category.

-• Duration of life (lifespan) of the capital hardware.
+- CapEx per person reached.
+These typically include the funds spent on hardware or infrastructure, and the costs of physically putting it into place (labor, equipment, etc.). - Software cost per person reached with hardware.
+These costs necessary to sensitize populations to the intervention and/ or change their behaviors and/or generate demand for (i.e. the service communicational campaigns and others).
+It can also include other program, management or administrative costs if not included under the previous category. - Duration of life (lifespan) of the capital hardware.
 This is the number of years before the hardware needs to be completely replaced.
 The model requires a negative number to be entered (i.e. with '-') otherwise the model will not function.